areomoon/Link-Prediction-with-Pyspark/README.md

 `python ALS_classifier.py`

 ### 3.Predict the link by using **RandomForest algorithm**
-Execute the `ml_RF_classifier.py` to generate forecast by using the similarity feature we get from previous calculation and do evaluation (F1-score)
+Execute the `ml_RF_classifier.py` to generate forecast by using the similarity features we get from previous calculation and do evaluation (F1-score)
 `python ml_RF_classifier.py`